jschultz299/jschultz299.github.io/_portfolio/raf.md

 ---

 <a id="TOP"></a>
-This page is the top level overview page on my primary project on Robot-Assisted Feeding for Individuals with Spinal Cord Injury, where the corresponding github repository can be found <a href="https://github.com/jschultz299/odhe_ros" target="_blank">here</a>.
+This page is the top level overview page on my primary project on Robot-Assisted Feeding (RAF) for Individuals with Spinal Cord Injury, where the corresponding github repository can be found <a href="https://github.com/jschultz299/odhe_ros" target="_blank">here</a>.

 If you're interested in other sub-projects relating to Robot-Assisted Feeding, check out the others in this project series!
 Sub-projects include: